 - Fill your weekend with fun activities.
 Remember that coffee shop you drove by that you’ve been wanting to try, or that pottery class you’ve been meaning to take?
 Take a book and enjoy a cup of joe or meet a friend and make your pet a ceramic water dish.
 Whatever it is you’ve been wanting to try, do it!

-- Plan your time off to be truly off.While filling your staycation weekend with activities is great, sometimes you really just need a day to have truly nothing to do.
+Ultimately it’s important to keep white space in your calendar to truly rest and truly be off.While filling your staycation weekend with activities is great, sometimes you really just need a day to have truly nothing to do.
 There is nothing better than waking up on a Saturday and knowing you have literally nothing planned for the day.
 It’s an adventure in itself to see where the day will take you!